EMD E9: Original owners

+A total of 100 cab-equipped lead A units and 44 cabless-booster or B units were built.
+Approximately ten railroads purchased A units, B units, or both.
+The single largest buyer was the Union Pacific Railroad, which purchased 35 A units and 34 B units.
+Other significant buyers included the Milwaukee Road (18 A units and 6 B units), Chicago, Burlington and Quincy Railroad (16 A units), and the Illinois Central Railroad (10 A units and 4 B units).

 Surviving examples

 As of 1997, 42 E9 locomotives survived.
+(Note: According to Andrew Toppan's list of March 5, 1997, 42 survive.)
 Many of these have been donated to several museums and tourist railroads.
 A number of railroads keep a small number in service for hauling inspection specials, charter passenger trains, investor tours and other special trains.